zmcartor/homestead-guide/source/network/test-networks.rst

 --------------------------------------------------------------------------------

 There are some command line options (also called “flags”) that are necessary in order to make sure that your network is private.
 We already covered the genesis flag, but we need a few more.
-Note that all of the commands below are to be used in the geth Ethereum client.
+Note that all of the commands below are to be used in the geth Expanse client.

 ``--nodiscover``